luliin/yatzy-kata/README.md

+This was a workshop held in school, where we were given a kata-like project and were challenged to work with TDD.

 # Kata description
 The objective of this kata is to build a scoring "service".
 You're not expected to write a complete game with dice rolls and automatic best hand selections (although you can if you want to and have time).
 Rather, given